Updated on February 1st, 2022 by Quinn Mohammed

 While People’s remained profitable throughout, the damage was significant.
 Indeed, it was 2011 before People’s earnings-per-share crested its pre-recession high, hitting $0.57 in that year to top 2007’s level of $0.52.
-Growth has been robust since that time, however, and the company is expected to generate earnings-per-share of $1.45 this year.
+Growth has been robust since that time, however, and we are anticipating the company will generate earnings-per-share of $1.36 this year.

 Valuation & Expected Returns

-People’s has a current price-to-earnings ratio of 11.6 based on our estimate of $1.45 of earnings-per-share for this year.
-This is meaningfully lower than our fair value estimate of 13 times earnings, so we see People’s as somewhat undervalued after recent weakness in the stock.
-The 10-year historical valuation multiples for People’s stock can be seen in the following image:
+People’s has a current price-to-earnings ratio of 14.3 based on our estimate of $1.36 of earnings-per-share for this year.
+This is slightly higher than our fair value estimate of 13.5 times earnings, so we see People’s United stock as somewhat overvalued after the run-up in the stock price.

-Thus, People’s offers good value at current prices.
-Should the stock revert to our estimate of fair value, it would provide a 2% to 3% annual tailwind to total returns for shareholders.
+Thus, People’s United stock does not possess a margin of safety at current prices.
+Should the stock valuation contract to our estimate of fair value, it would provide a -1.5% annual headwind to total returns for shareholders.

-The payout ratio is also right at half of earnings after years of slow payout growth.
-This was necessary as People’s payout ratio used to exceed earnings, but it is in a much better spot now.
-Keep in mind that all-stock acquisitions make the dividend costlier even if it isn’t raised on a per-share basis, so growth will likely be muted.
-We are forecasting low single digit growth in the payout in the coming years for this reason.
+The payout ratio is also just over half of earnings after years of slow payout growth.
+This was necessary as the company’s payout ratio had previously exceeded earnings, but it is in a much better spot now.
+Keep in mind that all-stock acquisitions make the dividend costlier even if it isn’t raised on a per-share basis, meaning growth will likely be muted.
+We are forecasting low-single-digit growth in the payout in the coming years for this reason.

-People’s has an attractive dividend yield above 4%, and growth potential for the years ahead.
-The bank is not immune from economic downturns, and a flat yield curve is a risk.
-However, People’s has proven adept over the years at finding and acquiring reasonably priced growth in its key markets, and we have no reason to believe that won’t continue.
+People’s United stock has an attractive dividend yield of nearly 4%, and growth potential for the years ahead.
+The bank is not immune from economic downturns, but the larger combined company with M&T Bank will be better equipped to weather an economic storm.
+People’s United has proven to be adept at finding and acquiring growth in its key markets, and we have no reason to believe that won’t continue.

-People’s is an appealing stock for its relatively low valuation, strong competitive position in key markets in the Northeast, and its 4%+ yield.
-For these reasons, we rate People’s a buy.
+People’s United stock is appealing for those interested in the combined company with M&T Bank, its strong competitive position in key markets in the Northeast, and its 3.8% dividend yield, however, shares currently trade above our fair value.
+For these reasons, we continue to rate People’s a hold for high-yield investors.